 Enterline & Partners Consulting | info@enterlinepartners.com

-The visa interview at a U.S. Embassy or Consulate is the last and often the most important step in the immigration process.
-After receiving a petition approval from the United States Citizenship and Immigration Service (“USCIS”) and becoming documentarily qualified by the National Visa Center (“NVC”), you will be scheduled for an interview.
+The U.S. immigrant visa interview is the final and often most important step in the immigration process, whether you’re applying through a K-1 fiancé visa, CR-1 spousal visa, or any other family-based or employment-based category.
+After receiving petition approval from USCIS and becoming documentarily qualified by the National Visa Center (NVC), you’ll be scheduled for your interview.

-The consular interview gives you, as the applicant, the chance to show that you are eligible to immigrate to the United States.
-Arriving unprepared or without the right documents can lead to being refused an interview or even a denial.
+The consular interview gives you the chance to demonstrate that you’re eligible to immigrate to the United States.
+Arriving unprepared or without the right documents can lead to delays or even denial.
+This guide covers everything you need to know for your 2026 U.S. immigrant visa interview – from required documents to common questions and mistakes to avoid.

 In short, thorough preparation matters, the team at Enterline and Partners can help you get ready with confidence.